TransDEvo People

 Renata Cunha 🇵🇹

 I studied Medicinal Biotechnology at the School of Health in Porto, Portugal, where I'm from.
 Following my passion on virus I did a Master's in Tropical Heatlh in Lisbon where I studied Hepatitis and Sars-Cov-2.
 Later I worked as a technician in zebrafish retina development and tissue morphogenesis.
-Now as a PhD studient at Irimia's Lab my goal is to study the influence of pancreas microexons in pancreas development and, its conservation across species.
+Now as a PhD student co-supervised by Manu & Jonas Juan-Mateu (MELIS-UPF) my goal is to study the influence of pancreas microexons in pancreas development and, its conservation across species.

 Random facts: I'm a retired classic ballet and contemporary dancer that loves to watch soccer.